 - high blood pressure

-There is no good quality evidence that homeopathy is an effective treatment for these or any other health conditions.
+There's no good-quality evidence that homeopathy is an effective treatment for these or any other health conditions.

-Some practitioners also claim that homeopathy can prevent malaria or other diseases.
-There is no evidence to support this and no scientifically plausible way that homeopathy can prevent diseases.
+Some practitioners also claim homeopathy can prevent malaria or other diseases.
+There's no evidence to support this, and no scientifically plausible way that homeopathy can prevent diseases.

 What are the regulation issues?

-Voluntary regulation aims to protect patient safety, but it does not mean that there is scientific evidence that a treatment is effective.
+Voluntary regulation aims to protect patient safety, but it doesn't mean there's scientific evidence that a treatment is effective.

-A number of professional associations can help you to find a homeopath who will practise the treatment in a way that is acceptable to you.
+A number of professional associations can help you find a homeopath who will practise the treatment in a way that's acceptable to you.